platformsh/platformsh-docs/docs/src/tutorials/migrating.md

 ## Optional: Add variables

-If your app requires an environment variables to build properly, [add them to your environment](../development/variables/set-variables.md).
+If your app requires environment variables to build properly, [add them to your environment](../development/variables/set-variables.md).

 ## What's next